 Ringworm is a fungal infection that typically occurs on the outside of the ear on the area that is covered in fur rather than on the inside and within the canal.
 Hair loss, itchiness, redness, and flaky skin around the area are common symptoms of ringworm.

-Most Common Symptoms of Ear Problems in Cats
+Most Common Signs of Ear Problems in Cats

 - Scratching and pawing excessively at ears and head